chingu-voyages/V56-tier2-team-24/README.md

 your repo access and to practice PR'ing with your team *before* you start coding!

-- Mikala Franks (Scrum Master): [GitHub] https://github.com/mikalafranks / [LinkedIn] https://www.linkedin.com/in/mikala-franks-8b21b52a3/
+- Mikala Franks (Scrum Master): https://github.com/mikalafranks / https://www.linkedin.com/in/mikala-franks-8b21b52a3/
 - Khushali Parekh: [GitHub](https://github.com/Khush413) / [LinkedIn](https://www.linkedin.com/in/khushali-parekh/)

    ...